Community Safety Survey

 French: https://www.surveymonkey.com/r/CommunitySafetySurveyFR

-• The Community Safety Survey is an opportunity for residents to share their views on safety, policing, local concerns, and opportunities to improve community well-being across Niagara.
+The Community Safety Survey is an opportunity for community members to share their views on safety, policing, local concerns, and opportunities to improve community well-being across Niagara.

-The feedback collected will help inform priorities and initiatives under the Niagara Regional Police Service (NRPS) 2026–2029 Strategic Plan.
+The feedback collected will help inform priorities and initiatives under the Niagara Police Service Board (NRPS) 2026–2029 Strategic Plan.

 • Anyone who lives, works, attends school, or spends significant time in Niagara is encouraged to participate.